 Cities, like New York, Auckland and Mexico City, are beginning to experiment with widening streets to ease crowding.
 While Paris is aiming for a "15-minute city," where most people's daily needs are a short walk, cycle ride or public transport commute away, and Barcelona is looking at a USD 4 million plan to make the city more suitable for walkers and cyclists under social distancing rules.

-A Netherlands-based architecture firm, Shift, recently came up with the concept of a pandemic-friendly hyperlocal micromarket after realising that supermarkets and retail outlets were not equipped to follow social distancing measures.
+A Netherlands-based architecture firm, Shift, recently came up with the concept of a pandemic-friendly hyperlocal micro-market after realizing that supermarkets and retail outlets were not equipped to follow social distancing measures.

 The Dutch architecture firm created a simple 16-square grid design for a tiny supermarket so that it could be quickly and cheaply assembled in public squares, allowing people to shop local while also following social distancing guidelines.

-Each micromarket consists of just three stalls - each selling a different kind of produce - organised around the grid, which holds a maximum of six customers at a time.
+Each micro-market consists of just three stalls - each selling a different kind of produce - organized around the grid, which holds a maximum of six customers at a time.

 According to the World Economic Forum, Studio Precht, an architecture studio based in Austria has designed a new maze-like design for a crowd-free park.